a11ywatch/kayle/README.md

 1. Use a fast [crawler](https://github.com/a11ywatch/crawler) to gather all of the html to send to a web accessibility service that can perform audits like [pagemind](https://github.com/a11ywatch/pagemind) over CDP.

-2. Pre-compile the scripts to the browser so that you are not sending it over the wire per request and simply performing the audit as a side effect for navigating like a chrome extension.
+2. Use the pre-compiled browser extensions to avoid over the wire latency `yarn build:extension`.

 ## About